1995 San Diego Chargers–New York Giants game: Aftermath

 The Giants-Chargers game was one of two to take place at Giants Stadium that weekend, with the New York Jets hosting to the New Orleans Saints in their season finale the following day.
 There were no further snow throwing incidents that weekend as the remaining snow was cleared from the stands before kickoff.

 The Chargers' win resulted in the team advancing to the playoffs as the highest seeded wild-card team, and they earned a home game in the playoffs.
 They were defeated by the Indianapolis Colts, however, and did not return to the postseason afterward until 2004.

 The Giants’ 5–11 finish was their worst since Bill Parcells’ rookie year as coach in 1983, when they went 3–12–1.
-The team decided, in spite of their regression from the prior season when they went 9–7 and barely missed the playoffs, to retain the services of Dan Reeves as head coach for 1996 (he would be fired following that season after recording a 6–10 record).
+The team decided, in spite of their regression from the prior season when they went 9–7 and barely missed the playoffs, to retain the services of Dan Reeves as head coach for 1996; he would be fired after that season after compiling a 6-10 record.

 Rodney Culver's touchdown was his third rushing touchdown of the season and the last of his NFL career.
 On May 11, 1996, Culver was aboard ValuJet Flight 592 when it crashed into the Florida Everglades following a fire in the cabin, killing everyone on the aircraft.

 Two weeks after this game, the New York metropolitan received its fourth significant storm in the span of a month.
 This time, it was the Blizzard of 1996, which saw over two feet of new snow fall over the area surrounding the Meadowlands.